QuaSi-Software/Documentation/docs/resie_component_parameters.md

 **Parameter for economic calculation**

-Capex and/or energy related prices can be defined.
-They default both to zero.
-Fixed supplies also offer the possibility to set prices for unmet energies.
-This can be understood as additional costs that  have to be paid for energy that is not taken by the energy system, although is was requested to be taken by the supply.
+Capex and/or energy-related prices can be defined, which both default to zero.
+Fixed supplies also allow defining prices for unmet energies.
+For fixed supplies, unmet energy represents energy that was provided by the supply but not taken by the energy system.
+The corresponding unmet energy price is therefore interpreted as a cost (`unmet_energy_price` > 0) for non-accepted supply.
+Note that revenues (`energy_price` < 0) or costs (`energy_price` > 0) defined by the regular `energy_price` parameters only apply to the energy that is actually taken by the energy system.
+They are not applied to unmet energy.
+Therefore, the unmet energy price should be understood as a cost without any additional costs!

+The energy-related prices (`energy_price`) are handled as costs if they are positive, or as revenues if they are negative for supplies.

 Capex-related parameters: